open-forest-observatory/ofo-itd-crossmapping/README.md

 alignment by the previous step).
 We crop it with 20 m buffer so we don't truncate edge trees.
 This is performed by `09_crop-chms.R`.

+### Generate a list of ITD parameters to test

+We test a range of ITD parameters to see how they affect the accuracy of tree detection.
+Currently we are only using the `lmf` local maximum filter function of the lidR package.
+Currently the parameters we are testing are the parameters of the quadratic window size function, including min and max bounds on the function.
+We are using a random parameter search, whereby we randomly sample the parameter space (within specified ranges for each parameter) and generate hundreds of parameter sets to test.
+This is done by `21_generate-parameter-sets.R`, which saves the parameter sets as a .csv file in `/ofo-share/ofo-itd-crossmapping_data/itd-paramsets/`.
+It saves two files: one with a table of all parameter sets and the parameter values, and one with the parameter ranges that were used to create the parameter set.
+This script, and all the follow, are set up to operate on "groups" of parameter sets, so that if we want, we can run the workflow on one group of parameter sets, then revise (broaden or narrow the search based on the results), and run everything for a new group of parameter sets.

+Note that there are several other likely important parameters to test that we are not currently testing.
+These include the resolution of the CHM (currently set to 0.25 m), the amount of smoothing applied to the CHM (currently a 3-pixel moving window mean filter), and the source of the CHM (point cloud vs. mesh model).
+We should add these parameters to the search space.

-### Detect trees from the drone-derived CHM using a range of ITD parameters
+### Detect trees from the drone-derived CHM across a range of ITD parameters

 We detect treetops from the CHMs using `lidR::locate_trees` with the `lmf` local maximum filter function.
 This step includes resampling the CHM to a user-specified resolution and smoothing the CHM by a user-specified amount prior to ITD.
 The step allows the user to define the paramaters a, b, and c of a quadratic local maximum window size function *win = a + b\*x + c\*x^2*, where *x* is the height of the focal pixel.
-(The function also includes min and max caps on the window radius.)
+(The function also includes min and max caps on the window diameter.)
-Currently, the values for each of these parameters are supplied as constants defined at the top of the script, and thus the script generates a single tree map (for each plot) using the single set of supplied parameters.
-The resulting detected treetops are saved as .gpkg files (one per each parameter set per each plot) to `/ofo-share/ofo-itd-crossmapping_data/drone/predicted-trees` with filenames that specify the ITD parameter set ID used and the plot ID; for example `params-0001_plot-0005.gpkg`.
-This step is performed by `20_predict-trees-from-chm.R`. **TO DO:**
+ This function is run once for each parameter set, using the parameter values specified in the parameter set definition file created in the previous step.
+The resulting detected treetops are saved as .gpkg files (one per each parameter set per each plot) to `/ofo-share/ofo-itd-crossmapping_data/drone/predicted-trees`, under a folder for the parameter set group being evaluated, with filenames that specify the ITD parameter set ID used and the plot ID; for example `paramset-000001_plot-0005.gpkg`.
+This step is performed by `22_predict-trees.R`.
-Convert the current workflow code into a function that can be applied across a large set of ITD parameters specified in a .csv file or at the top of the script.

 ### Evaluate tree predictions